Reviews You Can Rely On

 Though we assigned this metric the lowest weight, each blanket's features and design elements still impact the overall performance.
 We considered extra features like pockets, loops, and tie-downs, as well as those little things we noticed during testing that don't fall into any other testing area, like warranties and washability.

 When it comes to cleaning them, each blanket differs in how you can treat it.
 Most models we tested can be washed at home in a front-loading washer on a delicate setting and air-dried.
 Down blankets can have their filling re-fluffed in your home dryer on a gentle, no-heat cycle with a few clean tennis balls.
 The Pendleton Yakima requires special care; it can only be dry cleaned.
-Probably the most alarming blanket we washed at home is the Ektos Wool blanket, which sheds lint and color like crazy for the first several washes.
-We think it will probably last longer if you can avoid washing it as much as possible.

 Conclusion

 Plenty of camping blankets out there cover a wide range of comfort and warmth.
 Some are easier to take care of, and some require special treatment.
 Some are small enough to take backpacking, while others are versatile enough for cold-weather camping or lazy Sundays on the couch.
-No matter what you want your camping blanket for, we hope our thorough testing has helped you find the best blankie for your needs.
+No matter what you want your camping blanket for, we hope our thorough testing has helped you find the best blanket for your needs.

-Rebecca Glades, Ben Applebaum-Bauch, and Maggie Nichols
+Emily Pennington, Becca Glades, Ben Applebaum-Bauch, and Maggie Nichols